scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 **NOTE**

-- Enter the container to create a database in InfluxDB.
-Several can be created if you will have multiple Collectors and don't want to store their data in the same instance
+- Collector can create specified (or if not, the default) database name in InfluxDB.
+You may set a different DB for each collector instance.
-- EPA v3.4.0 does not use database authentication for collector and Grafana, because they used to run in the same docker-compose deployment.
+- EPA v3.4.0 does not use database authentication for Collector and Grafana, because they used to run in the same docker-compose deployment.
 This is how the NetApp EPA used to work.
 - For Grafana, is possible to create a read-only InfluxDB user account here, but if automated deployment of InfluxDB data source is used, authentication won't be set up.
 To work around that create a read-only account for Grafana here

 With `influxdb-creds` ready, next we create PVCs, service and finally deployment: